List of characters in mythology novels by Rick Riordan: Tyson

 In The Last Olympian, Percy meets his brother again a year later when, after the destruction of the Princess Andromeda, he ends up in Atlantis.
-Although the city is under siege by the ocean gods allied with Kronos, Poseidon refuses to allow Tyson to fight, believing that he is too young, leading to an argument between him and Percy.
-When Poseidon arrives to help defeat Typhon, much to Percy's joy, Tyson is leading Poseidon's army of Cyclopes.
+He later helps to defeat Typhon, leading Poseidon's army of Cyclopes.
 Following the defeat of Kronos, Zeus commends Tyson's bravery by making him the General of the Cyclopes.

-In The Son of Neptune, Tyson is shown to be searching for the missing and amnesic Percy.
-When Percy's memories begin to return and unable to Iris message any of his friends, Percy manages to contact Tyson through a dream.
+In The Son of Neptune, Tyson is searching for the missing and amnesic Percy.
+When Percy's memories begin to return and he is unable to Iris message any of his friends, Percy manages to contact Tyson through a dream.
 Ella comments on Tyson's bravery and Percy notices that his brother is blushing, causing Percy to tease him about the romance blooming between Tyson and Ella.
-Tyson takes part in the Battle of New Rome, effortlessly killing the Cyclops Ma Gasket and her children and also battling Earthborn.
+Tyson takes part in the Battle of New Rome, effortlessly killing Ma Gasket and her children and also battling Earthborn.

-In The Mark of Athena, Tyson is still present when the Argo II arrives.
+In The Mark of Athena, Tyson is present when the Argo II arrives.
 After Ella issues a prophecy, Percy discreetly orders Tyson to take Ella away, not wanting Octavian to learn of the harpy's knowledge of the lost Sibylline Books.
 After things go south, Percy contacts Tyson and orders him to take Ella to Camp Half-Blood where the harpy will be safe.

 In The Blood of Olympus, Tyson is mentioned to have brought in a few friendly Cyclopes to aid in Camp Half-Blood's defense.
 Tyson brings Ella and Coach Hedge back to Camp Half-Blood on Rainbow and relays Reyna's message about her intention to come at sunrise.
 During the ultimate battle with Gaea, Tyson leads the friendly Cyclopes against the Earth goddess and her monster army.
-Afterwards, with the powers of prophecy no longer working, Tyson joins Ella and Rachel Elizabeth Dare in traveling to New Rome in the hopes of reconstructing the Sibylline Books, the only source of prophecies left at the moment.
+Afterwards, with the powers of prophecy no longer working, Tyson joins Ella and Rachel in traveling to New Rome in the hopes of reconstructing the Sibylline Books, the only source of prophecies left at the moment.